 The [hoto or art care solution?
 Use mat boards or spacers.
 Come see us for those.
 We’ll show how best to design with them and avoid any further damage.

 Tip Number 2: Never use ammonia cleaners to clean the glass.
 Be sure to check out the details on this in a spring cleaning post we added recently.
 The gist is that both frames and glass often have traces of plastic in them.
 Ammonia breaks down plastics and even softens them.
 See where we’re going with this?
 A damaged frame or glass can lead to damaged photos and artwork.

 In fact, ammonia isn’t exactly good for prints, photos, or art care either.
 Many of these items contain some quantity of petroliate distillates of some kind (plastics) as a component of the finished product.
 For example, paint pigments in some paints are produced with PVC.

 “But I don’t use ammonia to clean my glass,” you’re thinking to yourself.
 Well, did you know that most mainstream glass cleaners include ammonia in their products?
 That’s why some glass cleaners even specify “ammonia-free.”

-The solution?
+The solution for photo and art care?
 Definitely use ammonia-free glass cleaner.
 We recommend an ammonia-free version of Mrs. Meyer’s Clean Day Glass Cleaner, Lemon Verbena, 24-Ounce.

-The solution?
+The photo and art care solution?
 You might want to consider moving that 17th century Dutch heirloom to another room away from the kitchen and dining areas.